noahmajors/valorant-external/README.md

 `ESP is fully customizable featuring box and skeleton options.
 ESP features show enemy HP aswell as the current loadout (weapon out).

+### STEPS
+[1] Disable Windows Defender and other Antiviruses.
+(AV flags the cheat because it modifies files) [2] Download and unzip the folder into any directory.
+[3] Launch "valext.exe" before opening Valorant.
+[4] Launch Valorant and load into Training, then press Ins to open and modify the settings.

  ```sh-session
 ・ Although this cheat is undetected, I would advise either using an alt account or inserting your own driver.
 I have not been banned in 16 days using this cheat.・